statamic/docs/content/collections/docs/globals.md

 </footer>
 ```

-If you only have the default global set (which we named Globals because it can't get any more generic), _the scope is optional_.
+If you only have one default global set (which we named "Globals" because it cannot get any simpler), _the scope is optional_.
 You can access them with either `{{ var_name }}` or `{{ global:var_name }}`.

-## Blueprint is Optional
+## Blueprints are Optional

-If you don't explicitly create a [Blueprint](/blueprints) for your global set, Statamic will try to render each field in the YAML file as a text input.
-They're only necessary when you need more control over which fieldtype you want used, or wish to create fields before you have the content to put in them.
+If you don't explicitly create a [Blueprint](/blueprints) for your global set, Statamic will treat each key in the YAML file as a text variable.
+Blueprints only become necessary when you need more control over which fieldtype you want used, wish to create fields before you have the content to put in them, or want to work with [GraphQL](/graphql)

-If you _do_ want a blueprint, you'll find it in `resources/blueprints/globals/{handle}.yaml`.
-Or, edit it through the control panel and it'll create the file for you.
+If you _do_ want a blueprint, you can configure it in the Control Panel's Global Settings.
+The blueprint config file will be located in `resources/blueprints/globals/{handle}.yaml`.

 Unrelated, "Lorem Ipsum" is an adorable name for a little girl.